-The Human Resources Director may reject any application if the applicant:
+Human Resources may reject any application if the applicant:

-- (l) does not meet the minimum qualifications established for the position. - (2) provides any false or misleading information in the application process. - (3) is physically, mentally or otherwise unable to perform the duties of the position, as permitted under applicable State and Federal laws. - (4) has been convicted of a crime, which renders him/her unsuitable for the position, as permitted under applicable State and Federal laws. - (5) is not within the legal age limits prescribed for the position or for County employment. - (6) has established an unsatisfactory employment record, which demonstrates unsuitability for the position. - (7) is a member of an organization, which advocates the violent overthrow of the government of the United States. - (8) based on job related factors, is found by the Human Resources Director to be clearly unsuitable for the position for which he/she has applied. - (d) Whenever an application is rejected, notice of such rejection shall be promptly made to the applicant. - (e) The Human Resources Director may select only the best qualified applicants for screening and final consideration. - (f) Where written exams are used as part of the recruitment process, applicants will not be eligible to re take the exam until a period of six months has lapsed.
+- (l) does not meet the minimum qualifications established for the position. - (2) provides any false or misleading information in the application process. - (3) is physically, mentally or otherwise unable to perform the duties of the position, with or without a reasonable accommodation, as permitted under applicable State and Federal laws. - (4) has been convicted of a crime, which renders him/her unsuitable for the position, as permitted under applicable State and Federal laws. - (5) is not within the legal age limits prescribed for the position or for County employment. - (6) has established an unsatisfactory employment record, which demonstrates unsuitability for the position. - (7) is a member of an organization, which advocates the violent overthrow of the government of the United States. - (8) based on job related factors, is found by Human Resources to be clearly unsuitable for the position for which he/she has applied. - (d) Whenever an application is rejected, notice of such rejection shall be promptly made to the applicant. - (e) Human Resources may select only the best qualified applicants for screening and final consideration. - (f) Applicants that are not selected for a position have the ability to review their individual results.
+Candidates who do not agree with their recruitment process results may request the Human Resources Director to review the results.

-18.302 Relocation Expense.
+Relocation Expense 18.302